jbachelor/XamarinUGBeer/ReadMe.md

+# JJB Notes

+We'll be checking out something called LiveXAML for Xamarin Forms.
+-- There are lots of limitations to Xamarin Live Player.
+LiveXAML is a competitor.
+-- LiveXAML is running your app, not hosting it in a separate app like Live Player.
+-- Allows you to change xaml and see updates on the fly.

+Realm Mobile DB
+== Relational database for mobile.
+== Free & OS
+== Works to sync your mobile db with the realm object server.

+Iconize library
+== Don't worry about including image assets or the image asset sizes.
+== Extensible with things like FontAwesome.

 # Beer Drinking

 Data is relational, and the database in your Mobile App should be too.
 The Beer Drinking app demonstrates using the Realm Mobile Database for relating Breweries with the Beers they brew.